fiifijackson/OCTA-ReVA/README.md

 The OCTA-ReVA toolbox is available in two installer formats:

 **Full Installer (Recommended)**: Includes all necessary MATLAB runtime libraries.
 Best for users without an internet connection or who do not have MATLAB installed.\
-  **Download:** [Link to Full Installer]\
+  &emsp;**Download:** [Link to Full Installer]\
-  **Installation Steps:**
+  &emsp;**Installation Steps:**\
-    1. Download the Full Installer.
+    &emsp;&emsp;1.
+Download the Full Installer.\
-    2. Double-click the downloaded file to begin the installation process.
+    &emsp;&emsp;2.
+Double-click the downloaded file to begin the installation process.\
-    3. Follow the on-screen instructions to complete the installation.
+    &emsp;&emsp;3.
+Follow the on-screen instructions to complete the installation.

 **Basic Installer:** Requires an active internet connection to download MATLAB runtime libraries during installation.
-Suitable for users with MATLAB already installed or with internet access.
+Suitable for users with MATLAB already installed or with internet access.\
-  **Download:** [Link to Basic Installer] **Installation Steps:**
+  &emsp;**Download:** [Link to Basic Installer]\
+  &emsp;**Installation Steps:**\
-    1. Download the Basic Installer.
+    &emsp;&emsp;1.
+Download the Basic Installer.\
-    2. Double-click the downloaded file to begin the installation process.
+    &emsp;&emsp;2.
+Double-click the downloaded file to begin the installation process.\
-    3. The installer will prompt you to download the MATLAB runtime if not already installed.
+    &emsp;&emsp;3.
+The installer will prompt you to download the MATLAB runtime if not already installed.
 Follow the on-screen instructions to complete both the runtime and software installation.
-For both installations, ensure that your system meets the required specifications listed in the system requirements section of this documentation.
-After installation, you can launch OCTA-ReVA via the desktop shortcut or from the start menu.

-If you encounter any issues during installation or usage, please consult the troubleshooting section or contact support.
+If you encounter any issues during installation or usage, please contact support.

 ## Usage
 1. Start the OCTA-ReVA Toolbox from the MATLAB command window.